aqcheng/aqcheng.github.io/_posts/2023-07-28-what-im-learning.md

 everything crumbling until there’s nothing left.

-for a while, there was nothing left. you were hollow, at 16. how many times did you open *university physics* and snap? because you would never be as good as S, good enough for S, the boy you loved at 14. or any of them. maybe you didn’t want to be tokenized. you didn’t want to speak for an entire gender when you failed. but that was inside you too. your misogyny. your doubt, like termites.
+for a while, there was nothing left. you were hollow, at 16. how many times did you open <it>university physics</it> and snap? because you would never be as good as S, good enough for S, the boy you loved at 14. or any of them. maybe you didn’t want to be tokenized. you didn’t want to speak for an entire gender when you failed. but that was inside you too. your misogyny. your doubt, like termites.

 you, crushed by the weight of not having the strength to love what you loved at 4. you, filling yourself with fiction and watered love. you, drowning, still hollow.

 when did you stop? maybe it was around when you met A; she was just like you, when you were 17. and you started rebuilding, one brick at a time. then COVID happened. you turned 18. you started over. you took a gap year and you spent it thinking. stronger foundations, confidence.
 19. your freshman year at mit happens. it’s not S, it’s someone else–but really, it’s just you, still you, again. you’re hollow again. you start over again.
 20. you declare course 8. you find a UROP that you like. you rebuild, again and again.

-i turn 21. i publish my first paper in The Astrophysical Journal. i study the ceiling, blank chalk, looking for termites.
+i turn 21. i publish [my first paper](https://arxiv.org/abs/2307.03129) in The Astrophysical Journal. i study the ceiling, blank chalk, looking for termites.

 <br>